jhu-ep-coursera/fullstack-course1-module1/MacOS-InstallSteps.md

 Click on **About your application's environment** to verify your Ruby and Rails versions.

+#### Install Sublime Text 3
+1. Open a browser and navigate to the [Sublime Text](http://www.sublimetext.com/3) website.
+2. Download the OS X dmg file
+3. Click it and drag it to Applications folder
+4. Go to Spotlight and write "Sublime Text"

 #### Set an Environment variable
 This is needed for configuring your system for Coursera assignment submission